-Deborah Copeland has spent her career in the nonprofit sector working with multiple populations toward the goal of a brighter future.
-Prior to returning to DRTC, she served as the Chief Operating Officer of Sunbeam Family Services providing operational and program leadership in early childhood education, foster care, senior services and counseling services.
-During her tenure at Sunbeam, she led the agency in the implementation of agency-wide performance and quality improvement systems, and data-driven programs.
-Deborah has also served as the Assistant Director of Adult Education at Oklahoma City Community College.
+Deborah Copeland M.Ed. has spent her career in the nonprofit sector working with multiple populations toward the goal of a brighter future.
+Prior to returning to DRTC (Dale Rogers Training Center) in 2019, she served for three years as the Chief Operating Officer of Sunbeam Family Services providing operational and program leadership in early childhood education, foster care, senior services and counseling services.

-Deborah began her career more than 25 years ago in direct care, case management, and program management in New Mexico providing residential and vocational rehabilitation services for adults with a disability.
+Deborah began her career 30 years ago in direct care, case management, and program management in New Mexico at ENMRSH providing residential and vocational rehabilitation services for adults with a disability.
 Deborah considers this experience foundational as it was a time of radical change for people with disabilities who were leaving institutional placements and moving to community programs following the NM Jackson Compliance ruling, as well as the Hissom lawsuit in Oklahoma in the late 1980s which resulted in a similar verdict.

 Lillian Hobbs is a successful business executive with more than 25 years of broad-based accounting experience.
 Ms. Hobbs began her career at DRTC in 2001 as Fiscal Manager and was promoted to Chief Financial Officer in 2013.
 She is responsible for all accounting and IT functions of the agency ensuring compliance with GAAP (Generally Accepted Accounting Principles), agency policies and all required state and federal funding guidelines.
 During her tenure, DRTC has grown from a $5 million agency to a $20 million agency.